By Janice Hoppe-Spiers, Senior Editor at Knighthouse Media

 In 2000, Jeremy Calhoun and his brother Sean Calhoun founded Calhoun Super Structure to install fabric-covered buildings engineered by Calhoun Agri Services.
 The brothers took over full-time in 2006 when Leonard Calhoun retired.
 After merging both companies into Calhoun Super Structure, the company became vertically integrated after acquiring its manufacturers.
 Calhoun info box

-Today, the family owned company continues to take pride in ownership of every building it manufactures and sells through its dealer network across North America.
+Today, the family owned company continues to take pride in fabric building construction and sells through its dealer network across North America.
 Its mission remains to diligently pursue excellence in all aspects of product design, manufacturing and supply by focusing on development of people, innovation and sound engineering.
 The company’s vision as an industry leader is to be the safest, most reliable and durable fabric structure.

 “Our family name is on every building that we produce, and you can rest assured that if it isn’t strong enough to go in our backyard, we will not allow it in your backyard,” Jeremy Calhoun says.